 Polestar logo design by Carolyn Fee ©2010 Foundation for Shamanic Studies

 FSS Polestar highlights some of the questions we are frequently asked about contemporary shamanic practice.
 “Polestar” is defined as “something that serves as a guiding principle.”
 It reflects our commitment to helping practitioners stay oriented to authentic shamanic methods and ethics, while maintaining their own independent spirituality, which comes from learning directly from the compassionate spirits.
 Send us your practice-related questions for consideration for Polestar.
-Use our CONTACT FORM, and put “Polestar” in the subject line.
+Email email@example.com with “Polestar” in the subject line.